Integration Patterns

 Combining Patterns in CTA Scenarios

-Real-world CTA scenarios always require multiple patterns.
-A typical enterprise integration landscape might use:
+Real CTA scenarios always need multiple patterns.
+A typical enterprise integration setup might use:

 - Request-Reply for real-time address validation at point of sale